Dubai Financial Audit Authority strengthens institutional partnerships through roundtable sessions

 In addition, the sessions contributed to strengthening coordination and integration among audited entities and promoting the consistent application of systems and legislation, thereby reinforcing governance and accountability and supporting institutional stability and sustainable outcomes.

-Abdulrahman Al Hareb, Director-General of the Dubai Financial Audit Authority, said, “Roundtable sessions form part of an institutional approach adopted by the Financial Audit Authority to strengthen effective partnerships with entities subject to its oversight and to entrench dialogue based on a shared understanding of practical challenges and ways to address them within the approved regulatory and legislative frameworks.
+His Excellency Abdulrahman Al Hareb, Director General of the Dubai Financial Audit Authority, said: “Roundtable sessions form part of an institutional approach adopted by the Financial Audit Authority to strengthen effective partnerships with entities subject to its oversight and to entrench dialogue based on a shared understanding of practical challenges and ways to address them within the approved regulatory and legislative frameworks.
 We believe that developing the oversight system cannot be achieved in isolation from real-world practice; rather, it requires directly listening to on-the-ground experiences and translating them into practical, actionable solutions that enhance the quality of institutional performance.”

 These sessions form part of the Dubai Financial Audit Authority’s vision to support audited entities, enable them to address challenges efficiently and foster a work environment based on transparency, collaboration and sustainable institutional impact.